Restaurant in Hausen ob Verena, Germany

 Booking at Hofgut Hohenkarpfen is rated Easy, meaning you are unlikely to face the multi-week lead times required at Germany's starred restaurants.
 That said, terrace tables in summer and weekend evenings will fill faster than midweek indoor slots.
 For a first visit, aim to reserve at least two to three weeks ahead if you are targeting a specific date or a terrace position.
 If you are flexible on date, you should have less difficulty.
 The venue is not in a city, so factor in travel: Hausen ob Verena is in the Swabian Alb foothills, roughly accessible from Stuttgart, Konstanz, or Freiburg.
 Staying on site at the hotel removes the question of an evening drive entirely and makes the estate feel like the destination it is designed to be.

-Google review data across 747 ratings sits at 4.8, which is a high-confidence signal of consistent guest satisfaction rather than niche enthusiasm.
 For the €€€ price tier in a rural setting with Michelin recognition, that score reflects a venue that delivers reliably on its core promise.

 For broader context on the region's dining options, see our full Hausen ob Verena restaurants guide.
-If you are planning a longer stay, our Hausen ob Verena hotels guide covers accommodation options in the area, and our experiences guide covers what else the region offers.
+If you are planning a longer stay, our Hausen ob Verena hotels guide covers accommodation options in the area, our experiences guide covers what else the region offers.
 For drinking beyond dinner, our bars guide and our wineries guide are worth consulting if you are spending more than one night.
 Other German restaurants in a comparable register worth knowing about include JAN in Munich, Schanz in Piesport, Restaurant Haerlin in Hamburg, ES:SENZ in Grassau, Waldhotel Sonnora in Dreis, Victor's Fine Dining by Christian Bau in Perl, Bagatelle in Trier, Haubentaucher in Rottach-Egern, CODA Dessert Dining in Berlin, and Loumi in Berlin.

 Frequently Asked Questions